Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Stock

-Represents the additional components needed to cover the Replenishment recommendation of Assemblies.
+This figure represents the additional components needed to cover the replenishment recommendation of assemblies.

-number of units in the beginning of selected period
+The number of units at the beginning of the selected period.

-Stock cost is the cost price in the supplier catalog of inventory on hand.
+Stock cost is the cost price of inventory on hand in the supplier catalog.

 Cost price is the variant price in the supplier catalog.
 This is the price you pay to a vendor per item as noted on your purchase order.

-Stock cost is the cost price in the supplier catalog for all inventory on hand.
+Stock cost is the cost price of inventory on hand in the supplier catalog.

 Cost price is the variant price in the supplier catalog.
 This is the price you pay to a vendor per item as noted on your purchase order.